beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 ##### Per node processes
 - **Stage 1:** List each type of process we track.

-- - List of per ID processes (1 per id in entire cluster):
+  - List of per ID processes (1 per id in entire cluster):
-- - - ConsulServer
+    - ConsulServer
-- - - LobbyThrottleServer
+    - LobbyThrottleServer
-- - - AccoladeChatServer
+    - AccoladeChatServer
-- - - QueueServer
+    - QueueServer
-- - List of singular processes (1 per node but written to not be cross-cluster):
+  - Per cluster processes that might need to be changed to use pooled resources (e.g. worker pool):
-- - - CoordinatorServer
+    - CoordinatorServer
-- - - AccoldeBotServer
+    - AccoldeBotServer
-- - - AutomodServer
+    - AutomodServer
-- - Processes that don't track their PIDs (need to be written to not be cross-cluster):
+  - Per cluster processes
-- - - TelemetryServer
+    - TelemetryServer
-- - - SpringTelemetryServer
+    - SpringTelemetryServer
-- - - AchievementServer
+    - AchievementServer

-- **Stage 2:** Find a good example of a per-node message vs a cluster-wide message and document how it should work
-- **Stage 3:** Identify the changes that will need to be made to it and attempt implementing them
-- **Stage 4:** Repeat for all other messages to node vs cluster processes
+- **Stage 2:** Convert these to use a Horde DynamicSupervisor
+- **Stage 3:** Have them all startup from Teiserver.Startup where they can check for existing PIDs

 ## Lessons learned
 - Ensure when registering processes they have a unique key.
 I accidentally registered the LobbyThrottles without having the lobby_id be part of the key and as a result they didn't register correctly at first.